microsoft/promptflow/docs/how-to-guides/deploy-a-flow/distribute-flow-as-executable-app.md

-# Distribute flow as exectuable app
+# Distribute flow as executable app
 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::